 "I have not lost hope because I am persuaded again and again that, lying dormant in the deepest roots of most, if not all, cultures there is an essential similarity, something that could be made if the will to do so existed – a genuinely unifying starting point for that new code of human co-existence that would be firmly anchored in the great diversity of human traditions."

 In her blog post, Maria Popova suggests that "any real movement toward healing the ruptures of our natural interconnectedness lies not in reverting to ancient religions but in integrating the achievements of reason with the core values of the human spirit."
 And she goes on to cite Havel:

 "Only a dreamer can believe that the solution lies in curtailing the progress of civilization in some way or other.
 The main task in the coming era is something else: a radical renewal of our sense of responsibility.
 Our conscience must catch up to our reason, otherwise we are lost."

-A long section on the role of politicians follows which might not seem relevant to this course, or our goals - one of which could be read as removing entirely the need for politicians, given their abject failure across the globe to live up to Havel's standards.
-However, politics is implicit in any interaction between human beings, and the tools we're building on contain overtly political statements, so Havel's claim that the responsibility of politicians "is something quite different: to assume their share of responsibility for the long-range prospects of our world and thus to set an example for the public in whose sight they work" is, actually, directly relevant to the technicians of a new web.
+A long section on the role of politicians follows which might not seem relevant to the goals of this course—one of which could be read as removing entirely the need for politicians, given their abject failure across the globe to live up to Havel's standards.
+However, politics is implicit in any interaction between human beings, and the tools we're building contain overtly political statements, so Havel's claim that the responsibility of politicians is "to assume their share of responsibility for the long-range prospects of our world and thus to set an example for the public in whose sight they work" is, actually, directly relevant to the technicians of a new web.

 "After all, politics is a matter of servicing the community, which means that it is morality in practice [...]
 Pride is precisely what will lead the world to hell.
 I am suggesting an alternative: humbly accepting our responsibility for the world [...]